coderefinery/reproducible-research/_episodes/02-organizing-projects.md

   - ["Research compendia"](http://inundata.org/talks/rstd19/#/): A set of good practices for reproducible data analysis in R, but much is transferable to other languages.

+- Do you want to practice your reproducibility skills and get inspired by working with other people's code/data?
+Join a [ReproHack event](https://github.com/reprohack/reprohack-hq)!

 ---

 > ## Discussion: How do you collaborate on writing academic papers?